-- Track number of enforcement officers who have passed the exam. - Track number of communities that undergo a performance review. - Complete ordinance administration and enforcement chapter of TRM.
+- Track number of enforcement officers who have passed the exam. - Track number of communities that undergo a performance review. - Complete ordinance administration and enforcement.

 - SMC continues to track the number of enforcement officers (EOs) who have passed the EO exam and have become EOs.
-Per records, as of the end of Year 18, there are 93 EOs certified in Lake County. - The list of EOs representing Certified Communities is continually updated and is maintained on the SMC website, (URL hyperlink). - In accordance with the amended countywide WDO, the certification process is every 5 years, (URL hyperlink).
-The community re-certification process, which includes a performance review of all 53 certified and non-certified communities for permitted development compliance. - The SMC website includes guidance information to supplement the TRM related to WDO interpretation as well as ordinance administration and enforcement.
+Per records, as of the end of Year 19, there are 95 EOs certified in Lake County. - The list of EOs representing Certified Communities is continually updated and is maintained on the SMC website, (URL hyperlink).

+- In accordance with the amended countywide WDO, the certification process is every 5 years, (URL hyperlink).
+The community re-certification process includes a performance review of all 53 certified and non-certified communities for permitted development compliance. - The SMC website includes guidance information to supplement WDO interpretation as well as ordinance administration and enforcement.